cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 There are many discussions in the machine learning (ML) community about model interpretability and explainability.
 The discussions take place in several contexts, ranging from using interpretability and explainability techniques to increase the robustness of a model, all the way to increasing end-user trust in a model.

-This article investigates one method for model interpretability, feature attribution.
+This article reviews _feature attribution_, a technique to interpret model predictions.
+First, it reviews commonly-used feature attribution methods, then demonstrates feature attribution with SHAP, one of these methods.

 <!--more-->